bitasy/Cell-Automata-Simulator/DESIGN.md

     * Different sets of variables relevant for each simulation

-CellSimulator: CellSimulator essentially creates the Grid (essentially a 2D array of Cell shapes) by populating the Screen Class and passes information from the XML files to the cells using a list of SimulationLoaders, which stores information about the initial conditions.
+CellSimulator: CellSimulator essentially creates the Grid (essentially a 2D array of Cell shapes) by populating the scroll pane  and passes information from the XML files to the cells using a list of SimulationParameters, which stores information about the initial conditions.
 It’s main purpose is to be the container of the grid and to maintain the grid independent from many of the other factors of the program.
 The simulator will be the point of contact for the SimulationInterface as well.
 Information is extracted from the interface and relayed to the Grid as necessary.
 If you wanted to create multiple CellSimulator on the same screen, you could create multiple instances of the CellSimulator class and populate it with different grid simulations.

 Summary of Class:
-* The CellSimulator would help create the cells in the actual displayed Grid and provide Grid with necessary information from XML files and Interface. setGrid()
+* The CellSimulator would help create the cells in the actual displayed Grid and provide Grid with necessary information from XML files and Interface.
 * Responsible for updating hosting timeline and updating Grid. update()
 * Allows Grid to function independently in respect to many of other elements of the program as the Grid only requires the information it receives from CellSimulator.
 We want this to keep the program reasonably versatile.
+Many handle methods for handling speed change, paramters, etc.
+* Holds all the parameters from the inputs of the Interface.

+CellGraph: Handles creating a graph for the simulations.
+Updates over time as new information about the cell simulation is provided.
+Methods for starting the simulations and adding points as time goes on.

 SimulatorInterface: SimulatorInterface acts as the main point of contact between the user and the inputs of the game.
-It is created by the Screen and takes up the lower section of the window.
+It takes up the lower section of the window.
 It will accomplish the goals of the user interface by allowing the user to switch simulations (drop down menu), edit state with pause/stop/start/step (buttons), and alter speed (slider).
 This class will be the gateway to add more user editable elements for the grid.
 You will get information here and send it to the CellSimulator to handle what must be done to commit the actual change to the simulation.
 This new information can be gathered in any way that you want, as long as the Simulator is ready to handle it.
 To make it extendable, we envision adding new sliders and we would also have to change CellSimulator to make sure we could support the new change.

 Summary of Class:
-* SimulatorInterface handles getting information from the user and sending it to the simulator where it creates the necessary change. setGUI()
+* SimulatorInterface handles getting information from the user and sending it to the simulator where it creates the necessary change.
+Multiple methods to handle the setting of the GUI.
-* Creates separation between the actual Simulation and editable elements to maintain modularity. getInputs()
+* Creates separation between the actual Simulation and editable elements to maintain modularity.
+Many buttons and sliders whose events call methods in the Simulator to handle changes.

 Grid: The Grid class keeps track of the two-dimensional Cell array and is in charge of updating the simulation turn by turn.
 It does this by creating a new grid object and marking the effects of the rules on each cell in the old grid on it.
 After all the changes have been marked, it makes the new grid the current one and removes the old one.
 Summary of Class:
 * update()